 Which days are appointments available?

-Through the GP improved access service, appointments are available seven days a week, including/excluding bank holidays.
+Through the GP improved access service, appointments are available seven days a week, excluding bank holidays.

 How do I make an appointment?